xenoservers/TableSpoon/README.md

 We are NOT responsible for any damages or corruptions that may occur by using this plugins.**
 ***

+### Bug reports or feature request
+If you'd like to open an issue to request something be changed or fixed, please be sure to use one of the supplied templates to do so.
+This helps us keep things organized and clean.

 ### Contributions
 You may contribute by opening a pull request to add features, fix bugs, or simply edit the project how you think it